1337tester/CV/README.md

 _With House of Test, I found the ideal company for my testing career.
 It is full of like-minded people strongly supporting each other._

 **[Helsana](https://www.helsana.ch)**
-- Leading a Regression Test transition
+- Spearheaded transition to streamlined Regression Testing framework at Helsana, enhancing test efficiency and coverage
-- Development and Maintenance of various test scripts - Playwright, unit-tests
+- Developed and maintained robust test scripts - API, GUI, unit tests
-- Incident handling, bug investigation
-- API Testing
+- Managed incident resolution and conducted in-depth bug investigations to maintain high-quality deliverables
-- Splunk / Playwright / TypeScript
+- Splunk / Playwright / TypeScript / Bruno / Camunda / Jira(Xray)

 **[ERGON](https://www.ergon.ch)**
 - Test strategy and testing of financial exchange software